funnycat/apidocs/source/index.md

 }
 ```

 Creates a new Session for an existing Business.
 Each Session Token is valid for 3 hours.
+Password requires at least one letter and at least one number.

 ### HTTP Request